 Introduces students to the diagnostic criteria and description of mental disorders as well as the etiology and treatment.
 Special attention is paid to the scientific basis of our knowledge of this area.
-A Psychology Set 1 elective.
+A Social, Personality, Developmental Psychology Elective.
 Prerequisite: Psychology 101.
 3 credits.

 PSYC 222.
-Psychology of Learning & Memory

-An overview of the general principles governing behavior change, informed by consideration of the ecological and biological constraints and affordances on learning and memory.
+Psychology of Learning & Memory An overview of the general principles governing behavior change, informed by consideration of the ecological and biological constraints and affordances on learning and memory.
 Topics may include the principles underlying: habituation, reinforcement, punishment, learning-set formation, conditioned emotional responses, taste aversions, token economies, spatial learning, food-storing, short- and long-term memory, forgetting, drug addiction, therapy for maladaptive behaviors.
-A Psychology Set 2 elective.
+A Cognitive, Behavioral, Health Psychology elective.
 Prerequisite: Psychology 101.
 3 credits.